foges/pogs/index.md

 POGS
 ====

-POGS is a solver for convex optimization of the form
+POGS (Proximal Operator Graph Solver) is a solver for convex optimization of the form

 \\[
 	\\begin{aligned}